Fresnel zone plates for reconfigurable atomic waveguides: Introduction

 Importantly, the loading and propagation of matter waves in any practical waveguide requires smooth potentials.
 Roughness leads to reflection, heating and fragmentation of Bose-Einstein condensates (BECs) which is detrimental to applications in e.g.\ interferometry -- although isolated controllable potential extrema within a guide can also be utilised as beamsplitters \cite{Marchant2016}, junctions \cite{Ryu2020}, or could be used for delta-kick cooling \cite{Arnold2002,Kovachy2015}.
 Magnetic corrugations seen in chip-based waveguides \cite{Kraft2002,Leanhardt2002} can be removed using fields generated far from the ultracold atoms \cite{Gupta2005,Arnold2006,Pritchard2012,Pandey2019,Guo2020}, however, such fields offer reduced flexibility for creating tunable local barriers within the annular guide, and so many structured-ring experiments are entirely optical.
 Corrugations in the optical potential caused by interference effects can be minimised using beams spatially filtered by propagating long distances \cite{Kovachy2015}, and subsequent focusing to near the diffraction limit for waveguiding.
 Even in a smooth waveguide, samples split for interferometry have irreproducible mean-field energy differences which must be mitigated by choosing a species with a tunable scattering length \cite{Boshier2022}, operating at low density or using fermionic species \cite{Cai2022,DelPace2022}.

-While spatial-light modulators (SLMs \cite{Clark2016}) can be directly used for waveguide creation \cite{Bruce2011}, they suffer from relatively low spatial resolution, aliasing, dead space and cross-talk between pixels \cite{Schroff2023}, and unintentional optical vortices \cite{Gaunt2012}.
-Digital micromirror devices (DMDs) are another option for generating potentials for BECs\cite{Gauthier2016}, as they update much faster (tens of kHz compared to tens of Hz with liquid crystal SLMs), but they have lower efficiency and are still severely limited in spatial resolution compared to FZPs.
+While spatial-light modulators (SLMs \cite{Clark2016}) with phase-variable pixels can be directly used for waveguide creation \cite{Bruce2011}, they suffer from relatively low spatial resolution, aliasing, dead space and cross-talk between pixels \cite{Schroff2023}, and unintentional optical vortices \cite{Gaunt2012}.
+Digital micromirror devices (DMDs) are another option for generating potentials for BECs\cite{Gauthier2016}, as they update much faster (tens of kHz compared to tens of Hz with liquid crystal SLMs), but because their pixels are binary in intensity they have lower efficiency and are still severely limited in spatial resolution compared to FZPs.
 Similarly acousto-optic modulators and deflectors can create an impressive array of time-averaged 2D patterns \cite{Onofrio2000,Schnelle2008,Houston2008}, but have limited resolution of order $10^4$ spots \cite{Henderson2009} due to the device's finite rise time.
 Moreover, all optical approaches discussed above rely on the use of a separate `light sheet' to first confine atoms in a plane, whereas FZP potentials should already provide sufficient confinement in the direction of beam propagation \cite{Henderson2020}.

-We generate optical waveguides formed by micro-fabricated Fresnel zone plates (FZPs) \cite{Henderson2016}.
-For a given FZP these allow the creation of a smooth, optical potential in a compact configuration, as we showed in Ref.~\cite{Henderson2020}.
+We generate optical waveguides formed by micro-fabricated Fresnel zone plates (FZPs) \cite{Henderson2016}, which allow the creation of a smooth, optical potential in a compact configuration, as we showed in Ref.~\cite{Henderson2020}.
 Here, we discuss an evolution of our FZP implementation allowing us to use carefully designed annular static FZPs --- which can then be used in conjunction with dynamically updated illumination.
 This design allows both error correction of the final fields, as well as greatly expanded control over the generated optical potentials by a clear mapping of intentional angular and/or radial variation in illumination from the input FZP plane to the output focal plane.